 Stability and high performance were Azoft’s main priorities for the project.
 To reach the goal, our team has created a distributed system: all the components and subcomponents can be distributed physically across several servers.
 To manage and monitor all system activities, an advanced administrative module has been developed; the logging implemented records all operations of the system performed by users, system administrators or owners.
 To access the system, an administrator must have client 128-bit certificate.
 Besides efficiency and stability, Azoft also focused on ensuring the highest security and the quickest recovery if anything has gone wrong.

 The web-service runs on a dedicated application server.
 A database-specific protocol is used for back-end and database communication.
-The interaction with external payment systems is carried out through secure system-specific protocol.
+The interaction with external payment systems is carried out through a secure system-specific protocol.
 Due to a special engine developed by the team the integration via emails is also available.
 The engine could be either plugged or unplugged.
 System administrators can only use web interface and HTTP(S) protocol.
 HOP-GO clients access online services through web browser and HTTP(S).
 To communicate with external authorization subsystem the RMI protocol is used.
-The accounting module employs external authorization subsystem along with interfaces.
+The accounting module employs an external authorization subsystem along with interfaces.
 Most of the services are published in the RMI registry

 The presentation layer has been built with the help of Apache Struts framework, JSP and XML.
-Resin XSLT processor and XSLT formatters have been used to transform XML into HTML code.
+Resin XSLT processor and XSLT formats have been used to transform XML into HTML code.
 The system includes approximately 30 complex use cases, 100 mediocre, and 150 simple use cases.

 The innovative design, distributed architecture, and complex business logic granted the client a secure, intuitive and highly flexible online payment service.
-The resulting system can support growth of the user community, reducing the cost of overall system support, increase of revenue and success on the international market.
+The resulting system can support the growth of the user community, reducing the cost of overall system support, the increase of revenue and success on the international market.